Cat & Dog Teeth Cleaning in Northeast Ohio

 Imagine that you’ve gone your entire life without seeing a dentist.
 Not a pretty picture, is it?
-If your pet has yet to receive a dental check-up and cleaning, then now is probably a good time.
+If your pet has yet to receive a dental check-up and cat or dog teeth cleaning, then now is probably a good time.
 Pets need periodic dental care just as much as their owners do, yet we seem to think dental care isn’t necessary for them.
 Conditions like gingivitis and gum disease can lead to other problems that will affect your pet’s overall health, so be sure to stay on top of that.
 We want your four-legged family member to live as comfortably as possible for many years!

 Signs Your Pet Needs Dental Care